yy3488/b9122/assignment2/README.md

 (Hint: visually compare an image from the test data to its nearest neighbor from the training data.)

 Submit the file on GradeScope without changing the name.
+Also submit at least 5 screenshots of your debugging steps, in PNG format, with names starting with `knn`, for example `knn1.png`, `knn2.png`.

-### 3.2 Accuracy (20 points)
+### 3.2 Accuracy (15 points)

 The file `knn_accuracy.py` imports the file above (whether or not you found the bug).
 Complete the function in the file to compute the accuracy of 1-nearest neighbor as an OCR system.